meghrajranaware23/bodyiq-policies/privacy-policy.md

 ## Your Privacy Rights

 ### Access and Control
-- **View Your Data:** Access email information we have stored
+- **View Your Data:** Access email and subscription information we have stored
 - **Update Information:** Correct or modify your email and account settings
-- **Download Data:** Export your email data in a portable format
+- **Download Data:** Export your email and subscription data in a portable format
-- **Delete Account:** Permanently remove your account and email from our database
+- **Delete Account:** Permanently remove your account and data from our database
 - **Local Data Control:** Manage all images and analysis data through app settings

 ### Comparison Controls